Angeloffpm/CSCI2275-Final/README.md

 No Contributors

 ## Open issues / bugs
 - Unfortunately there is currently no way to win the game.
-This is because of a bug I have been unsuccessful at fixing where the last vertex in a state's adjacency list appears to be broken in some manner.
-As a result, the last state in this list appears to be unaccessible, and conquering a state, and thus adopting their neighbors, also is broken as inheriting the last item in their adjacency list also breaks the code.
-I've had to comment this out.
+Conquering other states is bugged and breaks when it tries to inherits the conquered's neighbors.
-- The attackers queue also seems to be broken when trying to enqueue to it.
-I also was unable to resolve this bug so you will not be attacked.
-That leaves, in the game's current state, only the ability to attack neighbors, without inheriting their lands, reinforce, and defense (which is pointless as the attackers queue is not functional).
+- The attackers queue will sometimes break the program when it fills completely and the game attempts to enqueue to it.
 - Certain messages appear twice in the terminal, such as "Entered state name is not recognized"
 - Somehow the program will occasionally miss the break; statements, thus running multiple actions without the player designating that.